As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Massaging with essential oil is the single most effective way to relieve muscle pain and soreness.

 Essential oils should not be applied directly to the skin as they can cause skin irritation especially if you have sensitive skin.
-Before applying any essential oil for muscle soreness, always dilute with a carrier oil.
-Fractionated Coconut Oil, Almond Oil and Avocado Oil are best for the purpose.
+Before applying any essential oil for muscle soreness, always dilute with carrier oil.
+Fractionated Coconut Oil, Almond Oil, and Avocado Oil are best for this purpose.

 Blend 1-2 drops of oil with a teaspoon of carrier oil and massage deeply into the problem areas.
 The essential oil combined with the healing touch of the massage should result in immediate relief.
 Regular massage will help provide long-term relief.